This is my search section here

 Wayne Grudem sums the matter up: “The designation ‘brother’ is so common in the epistles that it seems to be the predominant way in which the New Testament authors refer to the other Christians to whom they are writing.
 This indicates the strong consciousness they had of the nature of the church as the family of God” (Systematic Theology, p.
 741).

 God ordained families to be ubiquitous so that we can understand how to love one another as siblings in the church.
-At the same time, all the “one another” passages in the New Testament that apply directly to the church should teach us something about the kind of relationships we want to cultivate among our children, that they might better understand what kind of relationships he intends to see among his people.
+At the same time, all the “one another” passages in the New Testament that apply directly to the church should teach us something about the kind of relationships we want to cultivate among our biological families, that we—and our children—might better understand what kind of relationships he intends to see among the spiritual family of God.

 [So parents, take great encouragement at the work going on in your homes – you are training, by God’s gracious choice, disciples and church members.
 And you are setting an example in your homes for how church members are to relate.]